Latest update: April 12, 2020

 Were you active in the scuba diving industry in the weeks and months following September 2001?
 What lessons did we learn?

 What should we expect from the current coronavirus crisis?
 What impact will it have on dive resorts, charters, liveaboards, and local dive shops?
 What should you do to face the music and be ready for the aftermath?

 Just as we saw after 9/11 in 2001, the coronavirus is giving us a recession and a fear of flying.

-Recessions always have an impact on luxury items and activities like scuba diving.
-And the fear of flying is making things worse for scuba diving businesses since most scuba diving activities and spendings are linked to travel to destinations around the equator.
+Recessions always have a more significant impact on luxury items and activities, like scuba diving.
+And the fear of flying is making things worse for scuba diving businesses since most scuba diving activities and spendings are linked to traveling to destinations mostly around the equator.

 But there’s a 3rd punch in this case: contagion.

 Following 9/11, some local dive shops partially offset their loss of revenues by actively promoting local diving activities, including indoor pool outings for those living in a northern cold climate.
 It involved renting gear.
 Do you want to put somebody else’s regulator in your mouth at the moment?